Join the Board of Directors

 Work With Our Community of Conservation Leaders

-The Southern New England Chapter is managed by an 8-member volunteer Board of Directors.
+The Chapter is managed by a volunteer board of 5-8 directors.
 We are professionals and academics who work with our community of conservation leaders towards building a more sustainable future.
-Our goals include expanding our outreach, engaging students and emerging environmentalists, continuing our educational events and providing relevant training.
+We focus on engaging students and emerging environmentalists, continuing our educational events and providing relevant training, and expanding our outreach.

 CALL for NOMINATIONS!